Article copyright by Bob Rogers.

 Christ died for the church.
 Christ is the builder of the church.
 Christ is the head of the church.
 Christ is the shepherd of the church.
 Christ is the groom for His bride, the church.
 Christ is coming again for the church, and the gates of Hades will not prevail against His church!

 People often ask me why Christians celebrate the birth of Jesus on December 25.
 Actually, some Christians celebrate it on January 6, which I personally like because it’s my birthday.
 But I digress.

 Nobody knows for certain how December 25 (and January 6) came to be the dates to celebrate Christmas.
 The most commonly accepted theory is that the dates were chosen, perhaps by Emperor Constantine, to divert attention from pagan holidays on the same days.
 Emperor Aurelian had established a winter solstice festival on December 25, A.D.
 274, apparently dedicating a temple to the sun god on that date.
+The birthday of the Persian god Mithras, associated with light and truth, was on December 25.
 Egyptians celebrated the birthday of the god Aion on January 6.